 Urdu Nouns: #1 Perfect Guide To Names

 We have looked at some Plural Urdu words in the past, but a step before that is the Urdu nouns.
-Nouns are more or less the backbone and gist of what you are talking about.
+Nouns are more or less the backbone and gist of grammar.
 It also dictates what the rest of the parts of speech will be in sentences.
+So, let’s look at the rules and structure of Urdu nouns in detail.

 In the Urdu language, there are two types of nouns that are formed by the two genders – masculine and feminine nouns.
 They are an integral and fundamental part of your daily conversations in Urdu.
 Nouns are the most common words you use in conversation, even as new Urdu speakers.
 This is even true for the English language and many other languages.